**THIS IS A SPOILER FREE REVIEW!!! THIS REVIEW CONTAINS ZERO SPOILERS!!!**

 Personal Shopper is a difficult film to categorize by genre, as it is part ghost story, part psychological thriller, part intimate character study all rolled into one.
 At its heart though, the film is really a meditation on grief.
 As I watched the film I kept thinking of Joan Dideon's insightful book on grieving, "The Year of Magical Thinking".
 Another story that kept popping into my head was Hamlet, and how his run ins with ghosts and mysticism were a way to propel the plot and the narrative forward in Shakespeare's masterpiece.

 Grief in this film, and in real life, can be an equally disorienting and enlightening experience.
 The grief stricken are able, and often forced, to dig deep into themselves and to see the world from a much different perspective than they are used to, which puts them distinctly at odds with the world around them.
 I remember, years ago, sitting on a subway train in New York City a few weeks after my best friend had been killed in a car crash.
 I was thinking of him and silently weeping, tears streaming down my face, and then I remembered a particularly funny moment we had shared and I laughed uncontrollably at the memory, and then cried again because I realized that those memories were all I had left.
-At some point I had a brief realization of where I was aware of my surroundings and noticed that people on the train were looking at me in horror, and probably thought I was a crazy person.
+At some point I had a brief realization of where I was and I became aware of my surroundings I noticed that people on the train were looking at me in horror, and probably thought I was a crazy person.
 Grief will do that to you.
 Hamlet is great example of this, people think he has gone mad…but he hasn't, he is simply grieving.
 Grief knocks you out of the everyday rhythm of the world around you, and in so doing makes you seem entirely out of sorts to those still in sync with the "normal".

 When you are grieving, the veil between the worlds thins and all sorts of magical things occur (Ms. Didion might say "all sorts of magical things seem to occur").
 Signs, symbols, and messages are everywhere you turn, and you are attuned to notice them.
 The most mundane of things can take on the most profound of meanings.
 The grief stricken ache for connection with the departed in order to not only confirm the depth of their feelings, but to validate both the dead and the living's existence.